Construction of a Hiking Shoe [+Diagram]

 Generally, the more surface area in contact with the ground the more support the shoe offers the foot.

 Some hiking footwear uses the „sticky rubber“.
 Soles with this material are ideal for scrambling and difficult rocky terrain, but the sticky, soft rubber that grips well on hard, fairly smooth surfaces don’t perform so well on soft/muddy ground.
 Additionally, it isn’t very durable.
 Harder rubbers are used for most hiking boot outsoles.
-They’re more durable and grip better on a wet and muddy terrain.
+They’re more durable and grip better on wet and muddy terrain.

 Many soles combine grip and traction with cushioning.
 They’re made from a dual-density rubber, as the upper layer is soft and shock-absorbing while the outer layer is hard and durable.